 Offers information for children and teens with cancer, their siblings, and adults dealing with children with cancer.
 Also offers books and a special kit for children newly diagnosed with cancer, as well as some local support groups.

 Provides key information from the world’s largest organization devoted to childhood cancer research to help support children and their families from the time of diagnosis, through treatment, and beyond.
 Also has a searchable database to find the COG center closest to you.

 Toll-free number: 1-800-458-6223

 Provides up-to-date information about childhood cancer from pediatric cancer experts.
 Has sections on the website for patients, families, and friends to help guide them on how to support the child with cancer.

 Toll-free number: 1-800-955-4572

-Has an Information Resource Center, staffed by health care professionals, available via the toll free number; free publications on all forms of leukemia, as well as other related topics (some materials are also available in Spanish); family support groups for patients, family, and friends are available in most geographical areas; free education teleconferences and webcasts (schedule is available on the website; also has a program to assist patients with significant financial need to cover some of the costs associated with transportation, drug co-pays, and insurance premiums.
+Has an Information Resource Center, staffed by health care professionals, available via the toll free number; free publications on all forms of leukemia and other related topics (some materials are also available in Spanish); family support groups for patients, family, and friends are available in most geographical areas; free education teleconferences and webcasts (schedule is available on the website); also has a program to assist patients with significant financial need to cover some of the costs associated with transportation, drug co-pays, and insurance premiums.